 A. The rise of home delivery services

 To be sure, for skeptical this unfortunate situation became a goal mind for digital business leaders to push forward a new value proposition and it worked.
-Most businesses from restaurants, grocery shops, retailers, and even convenience stores are offering home delivery now.
+Most businesses from restaurants, grocery shops, retailers, and even convenience stores are offering home delivery now or something similar.
 You can now practically find everything you need online and it would be delivered at your home at any time of the day.
 Chances are after the crisis evades the model will still continue.

 B. The democratization of working from home

 Even though this policy has been in place for some time right now, it was not widely spread.
 COVID19 forced institutions to move forward rapidly with the experiment.
 Certainly, the challenges are enormous and many questions to be answered.
 But, this virus has encouraged all these institutions and companies to take a more progressive approach toward adopting and implementing the policy.
 Today, working and study from home have become a new future for many.
 While, this is particularly true, for typical white-collar jobs in the service and technology industry.
 Others, don’t enjoy this privilege, well yet.

 The negative impact on urban real estate

 One of the most disastrous consequences of all those stays at home, work at home, and study from home policies is the foreseen collapse of the urban real estate industry.
 Perhaps, because the warning signs were already visible.
 As you walk around your city a staggering observation is emerging in many malls, commercial districts, or avenue, you see many empty spaces.